dagger/dagger/core/docs/extension_implementation.md

 The runtime is expected to:

 1. Read `/inputs/dagger.json`
+   - If any of the types in the input are an "ID-able" dagger object (e.g. `File`, `Directory`, `Container`, etc.), then they will be be serialized as their ID string here and should be converted into the actual object when passed to the user code.
 1. Use the `resolver` value to determine which code to execute
 1. Execute that code, receive the result
 1. JSON encode the result and write it to `/outputs/dagger.json`
+   - If any of the types in the output are an "ID-able" dagger object (e.g. `File`, `Directory`, `Container`, etc.), then they should be serialized as their ID string here.
 1. Exit 0 if successful.
 If an error occurs during any of the above steps, error details may be written to either stdout or stderr (which results in them appearing in the progress output) and the process must exit with non-zero code.

 ### 4. Return: Dagger Session <- Runtime